When Parts of Self are Denied: Understanding Narcissism Through the Shadow

 Any genuine engagement with narcissism must face a difficult truth: Not every well-established psyche is equipped for transformation.

-From a Jungian perspective, healing requires ego strength, curiosity, and the capacity to tolerate psychic tension.
+From a Jungian perspective, healing requires a sturdy (not inflated) ego, curiosity, and the capacity to tolerate psychic tension.
 Narcissistic structures are defined by their inability to hold such tension.
 Where growth requires self-reflection, narcissism defaults to ego-protection.

 Several limitations consistently constrain healing: